CityScope/CS_Brix/docs/markdown/docusaurus.md

 After creating a table, open the frond end given by the tool and edit the table at least once.
 Change some blocks, and push those changes to CityIO.

-An indicator will basically take in data, and produce a result.
+An indicator will take in data and produce a result.
+Depending on the type of indicator you are building, the result can be a number, a heatmap, an annotation, or a complex simulation of agents moving around the screen.
+If you are building a very complex module, your indicator might return all of the above.
 Each new indicator is built as an subclass of the `brix.Indicator` class provided in this library.
 Make sure you define three functions: `brix.Indicator.setup()`, `brix.Indicator.load_module()`, and `brix.Indicator.return_indicator()`.
 Here’s a barebones example of an indicator:

 ```
 from brix import Indicator